What is The Difference Between Piping and Pipeline? Piping Vs Pipeline

-In this video, you will learn about the difference between Piping and Pipeline.
+In this article, you will learn about the difference between Piping and Pipeline.

-When it comes to transport the fluid, Piping and Pipeline are most frequent words use in Oil & Gas industries.
+When it comes to transport the fluid, Piping and Pipeline are most frequent words used in Oil & Gas industries.
 Let us explore the similarity and differences between Piping and Pipeline.
-Piping and Pipeline both use to transport various liquid, gases and sometimes slurry and powder material.
+Piping and Pipeline both used to transport various liquids, gases and sometimes slurry and powder material.

 The pipeline can run underground, aboveground and underwater such as a subsea pipeline.
 Whereas Piping is mostly above ground with very few underground services.